 The open top bus also stops at the Museum Gardens which would be where you would need to get off for City Cruises – again another great way to see York from a different angle and to hear about the city’s history.
 The Museum Gardens stop is also one of the closest to The Minster.

-All of the attractions are worth seeing, but the ones I would recommend most to really get your money’s worth from the York Pass are the bigger ticket items like the Jorvik Viking Centre, York Dungeon (better suited to older kids I would say if you are travelling as a family), York Minster, the Van Gogh Experience and then the City Sightseeing Bus and City Cruises.
+All of the attractions are worth seeing, but the ones I would recommend most to really get your money’s worth from the York Pass are the bigger ticket items like the Jorvik Viking Centre, York Dungeon (better suited to older kids I would say if you are travelling as a family), York Minster, The Hilt, the Van Gogh Experience and then the City Sightseeing Bus and City Cruises.
 This will definitely make for a busy couple of days, but if you have the energy you could also squeeze in some of the smaller attractions too.

 You might be wondering why Ask Italian is on my list of included attractions.
 Well, you get a free pasta or pizza with your York Pass, so all you need to pay for during a quick lunch is your drinks.
 You won’t be disappointed in the location – the restaurant is set in the 300 year old Grand Assembly Rooms – a truly stunning building inside (think the ballroom from Beauty and the Beast!).
 If Italian isn’t your thing, also have a look at our guide to the best restaurants in York.

 Don’t miss the ‘extra value’ offers on the York Pass website.
 They might not sway you to buy a pass but they are worth knowing about if you do buy!